 If you are a private patient, you DO NOT need a referral to be treated by our physiotherapists.
 Workers compensation, Veteran Affairs, Medicare EPC (Enhanced Primary Care Plan) Patients and Motor Vehicle Accident will require a Doctors referral prior to being assessed and treated at City Physiotherapy by our Physiotherapists.

 How long will the treatment take?

-Can I use my health fund card?
+Can I use my private health fund card?

 What do I need to bring?

-Depending on the area being treated, the physiotherapists may require you to change clothes to fully assess the problem area.
+Depending on the area being treated, the physiotherapists may require you to change clothes to fully assess any problem areas.
 We have small selection of shorts in a variety of sizes and gowns should you require them.
 If you have relevant X-ray, Ultrasound, CT, MRI or Nerve scans please bring these and the reports with you to your initial visit.
 If you are taking Prescription or alternative medication your Physiotherapist will also require you to bring a list of what you are currently taking with you to your initial consultation.